-The Supplementary Guidance is intended to provide developers in Perth and Kinross with greater certainty of the contributions and affordable housing requirement that will be sought in conjunction with planning applications.
+- 3.1 The Supplementary Guidance is intended to provide developers in Perth and Kinross with greater certainty of the contributions and affordable housing requirement that will be sought in conjunction with planning applications.
 It will also provide a more transparent, streamlined, practical, consistent, and accountable approach to the negotiation of developer contributions and affordable housing delivery.
-On a case by case, basis contributions may be required from new development toward other areas of infrastructure, such as green infrastructure or community facilities, not outlined in this Guidance.

-The following principles apply to the application of this Guidance.

-• The Guidance will be applied to sites identified in the adopted Local Development Plan and planning applications;

-• The Guidance will not apply retrospectively to sites with full or 'In Principle' planning consent prior to the each relevant section of the Guidance coming into effect;

-- Affordable Housing August 2005;

-- Primary Education May 2009;

-- Auchterarder A9 Junction August 2009;
+On a case by case, basis contributions may be required from new development toward other areas of infrastructure, such as green infrastructure or community facilities, not outlined in this Guidance. - 3.2 The following principles apply to the application of this Guidance: - The Guidance will be applied to sites identified in the adopted Local Development Plan and planning applications; - The Guidance will not apply retrospectively to sites with full or 'In Principle' planning consent prior to each relevant section of the Guidance coming into effect; - Affordable Housing August 2005; - Primary Education May 2009; - Auchterarder A9 Junction August 2009;

-- Transport Infrastructure April 2014;

-• The Guidance generally will not be applied to an approved master plan or planning brief except where they are considered to be out of date and may subsequently be renegotiated in line with the most current developer contributions and affordable housing Supplementary Guidance; and

-• The Guidance will not be retrospectively applied to an application already submitted prior to the Supplementary Guidance being adopted unless a constraint has already been identified which may in the absence of this Guidance have resulted in a recommendation of refusal.

-Situations where the replacement or refurbishment of an existing house will be included under this Supplementary Guidance:

-• Where it has been vacant and no Council Tax payments made within the 7 year period prior to the registration of a planning application;

-• Where it has been used for another purpose such as storage and would require planning consent to revert to a residential property;

-• Where it is dilapidated or derelict and would need extensive work requiring planning consent to become habitable.
+- Transport Infrastructure April 2014; - The Guidance will not be retrospectively applied to an application already submitted prior to the Supplementary Guidance being adopted unless a constraint has already been identified which may in the absence of this Guidance have resulted in a recommendation of refusal. - 3.3 Situations where the replacement or refurbishment of an existing house will be included under this Supplementary Guidance: - Where it has been vacant and no Council Tax payments made within the 7 year period prior to the registration of a planning application; - Where it is dilapidated or derelict and would need extensive work requiring planning consent to become habitable. - 3.4 Non-residential buildings are considered to be 'in use' if Non Domestic rates have been paid in the 12 months prior to the submission of a planning application. - 3.5 Where applications are submitted for the renewal of planning consent the Guidance will be applied in accordance with Appendix 5.

-Situations where the replacement or refurbishment of an existing house may not be included under this Guidance:

-• Where it has been occupied or has been in a habitable condition in the 7 year period prior to the registration of a planning application; or

-• Where it would be capable of being occupied as a house without requiring extensive work or planning consent.
-Each case will be determined on its own merits.

-Non-residential buildings are considered to be 'in use' if part of it has been used for a continuous period of at least 6 out of the 12 months prior to the submission of a planning application.

-Where applications are submitted for the renewal of planning consent the Guidance will be applied in accordance with Appendix 5.

-Where a new proposal replaces an existing development with planning consent the assessment will normally be applied to the net additional impact of development.
+- Where a new proposal replaces an existing development 3.6 with planning consent the assessment will normally be applied to the net additional impact of development.
 If a revised full planning application is submitted or a full application which seeks to alter the number of units specified in an 'In Principle' application which pre dated the Guidance, as defined in paragraph 3.2, if the application is for a greater number of units then the Guidance will be applied to all additional net units.
-If a revised full planning application is submitted which seeks to increase the size of a non-residential use the Guidance will apply to the additional Gross Internal Area.

-The Guidance sets out a framework of standard charges and formulae which form the basis for negotiating and securing Planning Obligations.
+If a revised full planning application is submitted which seeks to increase the size of a nonresidential use the Guidance will apply to the additional Gross Internal Area.
+Where an application is made to modify or discharge a planning obligation or a section 42 application to vary a condition, where the Core Development remains unchanged then any revised Guidance introduced since the original grant of planning consent will not normally be applied but each case will be determined on its own merits - 3.7 The Guidance sets out a framework of standard charges and formulae which form the basis for negotiating and securing Planning Obligations.
 However in the case of large and/or complex developments contributions may need to be tailored to the particular scheme.
-In general, where developments of 250+ residential dwellings or major employment uses are proposed, the Council may enter into separate negotiations to determine the required contribution.
 This should make pre-application discussions easier and speedier because developers will have greater certainty about how much they will be expected to contribute.